francois-durand/my_toy_package/README.rst

 Set Up Travis CI
 ================

-Ensure that Travis CLI is installed on your computer.
+Ensure that Travis CI is installed on your computer.

 * Under Windows: